To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 header.action | string | Yes | The instruction type.
 For this instruction, the value is fixed as "run-task". |

 header.task_id | string | Yes | The ID of the current task.
-It is a 32-bit universally unique identifier (UUID) composed of 32 randomly generated letters and numbers.
-It can include hyphens (for example, When you later send continue-task instructions and finish-task instructions, the task_id used must be the same as the one used when sending the run-task instruction. |
+A UUID composed of 32 randomly generated letters and numbers.
+It can be formatted with hyphens (for example, The task_id used for subsequent continue-task instruction and finish-task instruction must be the same as the one used in the run-task instruction. |

 header.streaming | string | Yes | Fixed string: "duplex" |

-payload parameters:
+payload parameters

 Parameter | Type | Required | Description |